bsadd-jpan/youtube-channel-blocker/README.md

   - The export button outputs the list as a JSON file.
   - The import button completely replaces the list using a JSON file.
   - The official Channel Blocker sometimes loses the list, so regular backups are recommended (this extension has not shown this issue so far).
-- Implemented a toggle to enable/disable the extension
+- Toggle to enable/disable the extension
   - Click the extension icon and press the red "Blocker:ON" button to switch to gray "Blocker:OFF," disabling the blocking feature.
   - No page refresh is needed to apply changes (though it might take a few seconds).
-- Added a "Remove Last" button
+- "Remove Last" button
   - This appears when clicking the extension icon.
   - Combined with the “Blocked: channel name” popup shown after pressing ×, this allows quick undo of mistakes.
   - Helps counter rare cases where wrong videos get added to the list on the homepage.

-- Implemented Video Title Filter
+- Video Title Filter
   - Videos can be hidden based on AND conditions of three keywords (keyword sets).
   - Each keyword is limited to 30 characters, and up to 1000 keyword sets can be registered.
   - This filter applies only to video titles and does not affect channel names (for example, if "clip" is a keyword, channels with names containing "clip" will still be shown).